nats-io/nats.java/README.md

 The Java NATS library provides two mechanisms to listen for messages, three if you include the request/reply discussed above.

 1. Synchronous subscriptions where the application code manually asks for messages and blocks until they arrive.
 Each subscription is associated with a single subject, although that subject can be a wildcard.

-    ```
+    ```java
     Subscription sub = nc.subscribe("subject");
     Message msg = sub.nextMessage(Duration.ofMillis(500));

     String response = new String(msg.getData(), StandardCharsets.UTF_8);
     ```

 2. A Dispatcher that will call application code in a background thread.
 Dispatchers can manage multiple subjects with a single thread and single callback.

-    ```
+    ```java
     Dispatcher d = nc.createDispatcher((msg) -> {
         String response = new String(msg.getData(), StandardCharsets.UTF_8);
         ...